Working Together to Expand Access to Women’s Healthcare

 Displacement creates significant barriers to women’s healthcare.
 Many women are unable to access routine, preventive, or sensitive medical services in a safe and timely way.

-WHOM International works in partnership with established medical NGOs to close these gaps in care — delivering women-centered healthcare in settings where access is limited.
+WHOM works in partnership with established NGOs to close these gaps by providing health education, outreach, and referral support in settings where access is limited.

-Founded in 2022, WHOM has been providing women’s health clinics and educational sessions one week each month in partnership with local and international organizations.
+Founded in 2022, WHOM has been providing women's health education sessions and outreach one week each month in partnership with local and international organisations.

 Our team brings clinical expertise, global health experience, and a shared commitment to women’s healthcare access.